Sydney-Informatics-Hub/lessonbmc/_episodes/07-BMC_R_Day2_B.md

 The `filter()` function allows you to filter rows of your dataset that match some condition.
 We can also combine this with some of R' base functions.
 Here, we'll use `head()` to restrict the output number of rows

 ~~~
+# get the first 6 people who are over 17
 autism.data %>%
   filter(age == 17) %>%
   head()